kameakihiko-1225/BarberBooking/replit.md

   - Contact forms and information
   - Footer content and links
   - Blog section and common UI elements
+  - Gallery components with "View Full Gallery" button
+  - CTA-Enroll section with proper routing to contact page
+  - All page components (Gallery, Students Gallery, Blog pages)
+  - Course details pages with translation support
 - All translations are comprehensive and culturally appropriate for each market
 - Language preference persists across browser sessions via localStorage
 - Responsive design maintains functionality across all device sizes
+- Fixed all routing to use /contact instead of /contacts for consistency

 **July 09, 2025 - Comprehensive Authentic Testimonials Integration**
 - Added 12 real 5-star Google reviews from actual K&K Academy graduates